Plane crashes after skidding off runway in Istanbul

 A Pegasus Boeing 737 plane pictured after it skidded off the runway at Istanbul’s Sabiha Gokcen airport.
 Photograph: Muhammed Demir/AFP via Getty

-A plane flying into Istanbul’s Sabiha Gokcen airport from Izmir skidded off the runway after landing and crashed on Wednesday, injuring 21 people, Turkish officials said.
+A Pegasus Airlines plane flying into Istanbul’s Sabiha Gokcen airport from Izmir skidded off the runway after landing and crashed on Wednesday, injuring 52 people, Turkish officials and the airline said.

 The plane split into three pieces after what Turkish transport minister Cahit Turhan called a rough landing, adding that there were no fatalities.
 He said flights waiting to land in Sabiha Gokcen were diverted to Istanbul Airport.

-A spokeswoman for Pegasus Airlines confirmed the crash but did not provide further details.
+A spokeswoman for Pegasus confirmed the crash but did not provide further details.
+In a statement, Pegasus later said its plane had gone off the runaway after landing and that passengers were being evacuated.

-Istanbul governor Ali Yerlikaya said the plane was carrying 171 passengers and six crew members from Turkey’s western province of Izmir.
+Istanbul governor Ali Yerlikaya said the plane was carrying 171 passengers and six crew members from the western province of Izmir.
+He added emergency response teams had taken 52 people to hospital.

-Emergency response teams had taken 21 people to hospital and evacuation efforts were continuing, Yerlikaya said.
+Broadcaster NTV later said that the plane’s two pilots were critically injured and receiving treatment at the hospital.
+It said the plane attempted to land in heavy tail-winds, adding that the two previous flights had held off landing due to wind.

-Earlier footage showed part of the exterior of the plane had caught on fire, which Anadolu said was put out by firefighters.
+Earlier footage showed part of the exterior of the plane had caught on fire, which state media said was put out by several firefighters at the scene.

 Turkish Airlines said it cancelled all its flights in and out of Sabiha Gokcen on Wednesday. – Reuters